SchulzLab/SNEEP/docs/gettingStarted.rst

   1       222650187       rs17465637      A       C       .       .
   2       202881162       .
 T       A       .       .       .

-An example file is provided within our GitHub repo (see examples/SNPs_EFO_0000612_myocardial_infarction.VCF).
+An example file is provided within our GitHub repository (see examples/SNPs_EFO_0000612_myocardial_infarction.VCF).

 SNEEP can only handle mutations affecting a single base pair (no deletions or insertions).
 Deletions and insertions are identified by the pipeline and ignored.
 Additionally, duplicated entries are only considered once.